Gordon S. Wood

-Gordon Stewart Wood (born November 27, 1933) is an American historian and professor at Brown University.
-He is a recipient of the 1993 Pulitzer Prize for History for The Radicalism of the American Revolution (1992).
+Gordon Stewart Wood (November 27, 1933 – June 7, 2026) was an American historian and academic who was a professor at Brown University.
+He was a recipient of the 1993 Pulitzer Prize for History for The Radicalism of the American Revolution (1992).
 His book The Creation of the American Republic, 1776–1787 (1969) won the 1970 Bancroft Prize.
 In 2010, he was awarded the National Humanities Medal by President Barack Obama.

 Early life and education

-Wood was born in Concord, Massachusetts, and grew up in Worcester and Waltham.
-He graduated summa cum laude and Phi Beta Kappa from Tufts University in 1955 and has served as a trustee there.
-After serving in the United States Air Force in Japan, during which time he earned an M.A. at Harvard University, he entered the Ph.D. program in history at Harvard, where he studied under Bernard Bailyn, receiving his PhD in 1964.
+Gordon Stewart Wood was born on November 27, 1933, in Concord, Massachusetts, to Marion (Friberg) and Herbert G. Wood.
+He grew up in Worcester and Waltham.
+He graduated summa cum laude and Phi Beta Kappa from Tufts University in 1955 and served as a trustee there.
+While serving in the United States Air Force in Japan, he obtained a Master of Arts in history from Harvard University.
+After finishing his service, he obtained his Ph.D. in history from Harvard in 1964 under Bernard Bailyn.
+His dissertation discussed the formation of distinctive political values and structures of thought in the late colonial era of British North America and became the basis for his 1969 book, The Creation of the American Republic, 1776–1787.

 Career

+Early in his career, Wood taught at Harvard University and the University of Michigan.
+In 1969, he joined the faculty of Brown University where he was Professor of History and Alva O. Way University Professor.

-Wood has taught at Harvard University, the College of William and Mary, the University of Michigan, Brown University, and in 1982–83 was Pitt Professor at Cambridge University.
+Wood also taught at the College of William and Mary and from 1982 to 1983 was Pitt Professor at Cambridge University.
+In 2026, Professor Akhil Reed Amar, a friend and associate of Wood's, called him "America's greatest living historian".

-In addition to his books (listed below), Wood has written numerous influential articles, notably "Rhetoric and Reality in the American Revolution" (1966), "Conspiracy and the Paranoid Style: Causality and Deceit in the Eighteenth Century" (1982), and "Interests and Disinterestedness in the Making of the Constitution" (1987).
-He is a frequent contributor to The New York Review of Books and The New Republic.
+In addition to his books (listed below), Wood wrote numerous articles, notably "Rhetoric and Reality in the American Revolution" (1966), "Conspiracy and the Paranoid Style: Causality and Deceit in the Eighteenth Century" (1982), and "Interests and Disinterestedness in the Making of the Constitution" (1987).
+He was a frequent contributor to The New York Review of Books and The New Republic.

-A recent project was the third volume of the Oxford History of the United States – Empire of Liberty: A History of the Early Republic, 1789–1815 (2009) – a finalist for the Pulitzer Prize.
+He wrote the third volume of the Oxford History of the United States – Empire of Liberty: A History of the Early Republic, 1789–1815 (2009) – a finalist for the Pulitzer Prize.

 Contributing to the anthology Our American Story (2019), Wood addressed the possibility of a shared American narrative.
 He focused on the idea of equality as "the most radical and most powerful ideological force" that the American Revolution unleashed.
 "This powerful sense of equality is still alive and well in America, and despite all of its disturbing and unsettling consequences, it is what makes us one people."
 Wood was elected as a member of the American Academy of Arts and Sciences in 1988 and the American Philosophical Society in 1994.